nokia/molecule/README.md

 A concurrent programming library combining monadic and streaming I/O in Scala.

-By releasing Molecule as open source [Alcatel-Lucent](http://www.alcatel-lucent.com/)/[Bell Labs](http://www.bell-labs.com) is supporting research in easing the industry's transition to network function virtualization on cloud computing platforms.
+By releasing Molecule as open source [NOKIA Bell Labs](http://www.bell-labs.com) is supporting research in easing the industry's transition to network function virtualization on cloud computing platforms.

 There is a [mailing list](https://groups.google.com/group/molecule-labs) for discussions.